 And yet it seems the greatest threat to her freedom comes from within, and the prize it seeks is her immortal soul….Amazon Synopsis

 The main character, who calls herself Butterfly, is a fated god, or Wyrd.
 She angers Chronos, who punishes her by cursing her into a mortal body in an unfamiliar land.
-In this land.
-Along her journey to find out who she is, she meets up with various gods, such as Hades, Loki, and Odin.
+In this land, she journeys to find out who she is.
+Butterfly meets various gods on her journey, such as Hades, Loki, and Odin.
 What Butterfly doesn’t know is that she is a pawn in the gods’ game to take down a usurper.
 Will Butterfly learn the truth before it’s too late?

-I have a lifelong love of mythology.
-I want to shout from the rooftops for everyone to experience this series.
-I hate cliffhangers that leave a story unfinished.
+I have a lifelong love of mythology, and I want to shout from the rooftops for everyone to experience this series.
+I usually loathe cliffhangers that leave a story unfinished.
 But, the slight cliffhanger in this volume left me satisfied and ready to move into the next book.
 There are two more books out in this series, and I will be reading them as soon as I find the time.

 I am happy to award Wyrd Gods a full 5 out of 5 stars.
 If you want something different for your mythological love, I recommend this series.
 It’s a great read with a ton of fantastic scenes.